0xSiO/matisse-controller/README.md

     $ matisse-controller

+To configure the behavior of the program, click the 'Configuration' menu option from the main GUI, or run:

+    $ matisse-config

 The GUI uses a Python API to control the Matisse.
 If you only care about using the API, just `import matisse_controller`.
 The `matisse` and `wavemeter` subpackages contain the APIs you'll want.